nuclearashley/Project-Sentinel/README.md

 python main.py
 ```

-### ✅ **Verify AI is Working**
+### **Verify AI is Working**

 When you start the server, you should see:
 ```
-✅ AI service initialized with Claude API
+AI service initialized with Claude API
-🛡️  Project Sentinel - AI-Driven Malware Detection
+Project Sentinel - AI-Driven Malware Detection
 ==================================================
-🔧 Configuration Status:
+Configuration Status:
-   AI Enabled: ✅
+   AI Enabled: YES
    Anthropic Key: sk-ant-api...
-   VirusTotal: ✅
+   VirusTotal: YES
    AI Model: claude-3-5-sonnet-20241022
 Starting server on http://localhost:5001
 ```

-**⚠️ If you see this instead:**
+**If you see this instead:**
 ```
-⚠️  WARNING: ANTHROPIC_API_KEY not found.
+WARNING: ANTHROPIC_API_KEY not found.
 AI analysis will be disabled.
 ```
 Then your API key isn't configured properly.
 Use the setup instructions above.